 Milk-induced oxidative stress might also explain some of the other studies that associate dairy intake with other conditions, like acne and allergies.

-Switch to Fermented Dairy Products
+Fermented Dairy Products

 Interestingly, the study found that fermented dairy products, like yogurt, did not correlate with oxidative stress.
 In fact, fermented dairy products had the opposite effect.